p4xx07/pokeyellow_with_subs/README.md

-# Pokémon Yellow with Subtitles
+# Pokémon Yellow with Subtitles - Language Learning

 Welcome to the **Pokémon Yellow with Subtitles** project!
 This project aims to provide a fun and interactive way to learn new languages by playing Pokémon Yellow with translated subtitles.